top of page

 My role was that of a Level Designer and Game Designer, but with such a small and holistic-driven team composition, I would often work in narrative design terms, as well as take on the main bulk of the practical implementation tasks of the gameplay content and flow in each scene.

-The game was first released on Steam, Xbox, PlayStation 4 in May 2018, with ports to Switch, IOs, and Android released the next year.
+The game was first released on Steam, Xbox, and PlayStation 4 in May 2018, with ports to Nintendo Switch, IOs, and Android released the next year.

 During this project I developed the following skills and practices:

-• Developing an iterative puzzle-design framework, that would carry through to future projects.
+• Developing an iterative design proccess, that would carry through to future projects.

-• Managing and planning year-long design and implementation work.
+• Managing and planning for year-long design and implementation work.

-• Capitalizing on collaborative meetings between different departments, instead of shying away from them, to build a better, concise team based vision for the project.
+• Capitalizing on collaborative meetings between different departments, to build a stronger, concise team-based vision for the project.

-• Best practices for various version control systems between departments across a mid-sized team
+• Internalized best practices for various Version Control systems across a team of diverse disciplines and roles.

-• Working closely with programmers and engineers to design and extend useful tools and level scripting pipelines that would carry through to future projects.
+• Working closely with programmers to design and extend useful tools and level scripting pipelines that would carry through to future projects.

 • Taking a game project through pre-production all the way to release.